heidekrueger/bnelearn/readme.md

 ## Running the code.

 The experiments can be run by executing the script `scripts/run_NeurIPS_experiments.py`.
-It will run each setting 10 times (with seeds 0,1,...,9).
+The script will run a single setting  10 times (with seeds 0,1,...,9).
+To adjust the settings, change the parameters in lines 27 (LLG or LLLLGG) and 30 (pricing rule).